Loading

 TakeOut

 TakeOut was a larger group project where the player is tasked with defending their café from a horde of enemies and cleaning it up before the café opens for business.
-I worked as the lead coder and the inventor of the “dirtying” system used for tallying the player's progress – TakeOut's entire Raison d'être!
-Working in a team of 10 caused many issues, but my contributions earned me a monumental 100% mark.
+I worked as the lead coder and the creator of the “mess” system used for tallying the player's progress – TakeOut's entire Raison d'être!
+Working in a team of ten peers faced me with many new challenges, but for my contributions, I earned a monumental 100% mark!

 Play in your Browser!
 Source